aegoroff/copyto/README.md

    Present in target but not found in source: 1
 ```

 Now let's do the same task using config file.
-Create text file in UTF-8 encoding **without BOM** with the content like this:
+Create text file in UTF-8 encoding with the content like this:
 ```
 # Example copyto config